Reading Time: 5 minutes

 Change Perspective from Time to Time

 Before jumping to negative conclusions about the intention(s) of others, assume the best.
 Feelings aren’t facts.
 Facts can be used to solve things that feelings can’t.
 Facts and logic can change how you feel.
-But an emotion cannot change a fact no matter how strong the feeling.
+But an emotion cannot change a fact, no matter how strong the feeling.
 A negative feeling after a difficult conversation with a coworker or employee doesn’t mean that something in the relationship dynamic has changed.

 Having empathy as part of your perspective will help you understand your employees.
 People protect themselves and don’t always project their authentic selves.
 This can often lead others to draw quick conclusions when they meet someone, resulting in a fast analysis of whether someone has good or bad intentions.
 Sometimes the assessment is accurate, but just as likely is the ability to misinterpret a gesture or expression and jump to a wrong conclusion.
 People have many layers that are not visible.
 We can’t see if the individual is dealing with inner struggles, has been through a recent trauma, or is dealing with a serious health issue.
 It is essential not to judge but to find empathy and help wherever possible.
 Showing compassion for someone does not mean people can get a free pass to hurt and damage someone else.
 It also does not mean that boundaries should be crossed.
-However, a change in perspective to one of empathy may help understand employee attitudes and actions.
+However, adopting a perspective of empathy may help in understanding employee attitudes and actions.

 Acknowledge and Reward Hardworking Employees